MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 HTTPS RR (RR type ???) provides special handling for the case of "https" origins as described in {{https}}.

-## Presentation format
+## Zone file presentation format {#presentation}

 The presentation format of the record is:

-    Name TTL IN SVCB SvcFieldPriority SvcDomainName SvcFieldValue
+    Name TTL IN SVCB Priority Target Dictionary

 The SVCB record is defined specifically within the Internet ("IN") Class ({{!RFC1035}}).

-SvcFieldPriority is a number in the range 0-65535, SvcDomainName is a domain name (absolute or relative), and SvcFieldValue is a set of key=value pairs present for the ServiceForm.
+Priority is a number in the range 0-65535,
-Each key SHALL appear at most once in an SvcFieldValue.
-The SvcFieldValue is empty for the AliasForm.

-### Presentation format for SvcFieldValue key=value pairs {#svcfieldvalue}
+Target is a domain name,

-In ServiceForm, the SvcFieldValue consists of zero or more elements separated by whitespace.
+and Dictionary is represented as zero or more elements separated by whitespace.
 Each element represents a key=value pair.

-Keys are IANA-registered SvcParamKeys ({{svcparamregistry}}) with both a case-insensitive string representation and a numeric representation in the range 0-65535.
+Keys are subject to IANA control ({{svcparamregistry}}).

+Each key SHALL appear at most once in a Dictionary.
+In presentation format, keys are case-insensitive alphanumeric strings.
-Registered key names should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
+Key names should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
 In ABNF {{!RFC5234}},

     ALPHA-LC    = %x61-7A   ;  a-z
     key         = 1*(ALPHA-LC / DIGIT / "-")
     display-key = 1*(ALPHA / DIGIT / "-")

-Values are in a format specific to the SvcParamKey.
+Values are in a format specific to the key.
 Their definition should specify both their presentation format and wire encoding (e.g., domain names, binary data, or numeric values).
 The initial keys and formats are defined in {{keys}}.

-The presentation format for SvcFieldValue is a whitespace-separated list of key=value pairs.
+The presentation format for the Dictionary is a whitespace-separated list of key=value pairs.
 When the value is omitted, or both the value and the "=" are omitted, the presentation value is the empty string.